GridGain-Demos/ignite-essentials-developer-training/README.md

 1. Update the logic to return top-10 paying customers.

-2. Build an executable JAR with the applications' classes (or just start the app with IntellijIdea or Eclipse):
+2. Build an executable JAR with the applications' classes (or just start the app with IntelliJ IDEA or Eclipse):
     ```bash
     mvn clean package -P apps
     ```